 Resin Bound Surfacing is becoming more and more popular over the last few years, in both commercial and residential applications.

-SUDwell™ have been at the forefront of both supply and installation of resin bonded and resin bound surfacing products for over 15 years, and to meet customer demand, sell a range of diy decorative stone and resin DIY kits for your driveway, path or patio.
+SUDwell™ have been at the forefront of both supply and installation of resin bonded and resin bound surfacing products for over 15 years, and to meet customer demand, sell a range of diy decorative stone and resin DIY kits for your resin driveway installation, path or patio.
 Below you will find instructions on how to successfully install your DIY resin Bound kits from SUDwell™.

 1, Preparing the base.

 First make sure the concrete or tarmac base is strong enough for it desired use.
 Ensure that the area is dry and free from dust, Sweeping the area is essential before you start laying you SUDwell™ resin bound surface.